marcodelapierre/nanopore-nf/README.md

 The expected default input is one or multiple directory/ies containing raw read files from experiment(s).
 By default, Blast is used for blasting.

-1. To feed instead a single (or multiple, using name patterns) already basecalled FASTA file(s) as input, use the flag `--basecalled='basecalled.fasta'`; raw reads are ignored
+1. To feed instead a single (or multiple, using name patterns) already basecalled FASTA file(s) as input, use the flag `--basecalled='basecalled.fasta'`; raw reads are ignored.
-2. To use Diamond for blasting, add the flag `--diamond`
+2. To use Diamond for blasting, add the flag `--diamond`.

 ### Optional parameters

-* Change *evalue* for blasting: `--evalue='0.1'`
+* Change *evalue* for blasting: `--evalue='0.1'`.
-* Change minimum length threshold for assembled contigs to be considered for blasting: `--min_len_contig='1000'`
+* Change minimum length threshold for assembled contigs to be considered for blasting: `--min_len_contig='1000'`.

+### Multiple inputs at once

+Name patterns can be used to let the pipeline process multiple datasets at once.

+1. Imagine you have read directories all within the same location, with names `sample*`.
+Then use the flag `--read_dir='sample*'`.
+One output directory per input dataset will be created in the same location, with names `results_sample*`.

+2. If you have read directories organised as `sample*/reads`, then use the flag `--read_dir='sample*/reads'`.
+Output directories will be created according to `sample*/results_reads`.

 ### Requirements